Bridging Distribution Shift and AI Safety: Conceptual and Methodological Synergies: Label Shift

 \subsection{Open-Set Label Shift}

-Open-set label shift (OSLS) \citep{garg2022domain} describes a case where certain classes present in the target domain are entirely absent from the source domain \(e_s\).
+Open-set label shift (OSLS)~\citep{garg2022domain} describes a case in which certain classes present in the target domain are entirely absent from the source domain \(e_s\).
 For example, consider an image classifier trained only on images of dogs and cats.
-If this classifier encounters images of monkeys in the test set, it will be forced to incorrectly classify them as either a dog or a cat because the monkey class was absent during training.
-Such misclassification is problematic and should be avoided.
-Formally, OSLS is defined as follows \citep{garg2022domain}:
+If this classifier encounters images of monkeys in the test set, it will be forced to classify them incorrectly as either a dog or a cat, a problematic behavior that should be avoided.
+Formally, OSLS is defined as follows~\citep{garg2022domain}:

 \begin{definition} [Open-Set Label Shift] Consider the prediction task of inferring $Y$ from $X$ under the source domain $e_s$ and the target domain $e_t$.
 OSLS indicates a type of distribution shift in which there exists $y \in \mathcal{Y}$ such that